buiquanghuy23103/note-to-myself/README.md

 * Usually, types for existing packages can be found from the @types organization within npm, and you can add the relevant types to your project by installing an npm package with the name of your package with a @types/prefix.
 For example: `npm install --save-dev @types/react`.
 Since the typings are only used before compilation, the typings are not needed in the production build and they should always be in the `devDependencies` of the `package.json`.

+* TypeScript only checks whether we have all of the required fields or not, but excess fields are not prohibited.
+Unfortunately, this can lead to unwanted behaviour if you are not aware of what you are doing; the situation is valid as far as TypeScript is concerned, but you are most likely allowing use that is not wanted.

 * Below is recommended TSConfig.
 More details can be found on [Intro to TSConfig Reference](https://www.staging-typescript.org/tsconfig#strict)

 ```